CarolinaGiustiTisott/CarolinaGiustiTisott/README.md

 ### 👋 Hi there!
 ### My name is Carolina Giusti Tisott
-### I'm an Electrical Engineer and now I'm studying to be an Android developer.
+### I'm an Electrical Engineer and now I'm studying to be an Android Developer.

 - 🌱 I’m currently learning Kotlin.